Frequently Asked Questions

 What causes the loud bang noises after I turn on my furnace?

 If there is a significant delay between the time you turn adjust your thermostat to when your furnace ignites, the burners are probably dirty.
 When the burners are dirty they can prevent the gas feeding into the furnace to ignite immediately, and the gas will build up before igniting.
 When they finally do ignite, it causes a loud boom.
-This problem should not be ignored, as it can cause cracks in the heat exchanger, which is a costly repair.
-Have a professional come to clean the burners and if they are that dirty, there is a good chance the rest of your furnace will need attention.

 Can a ceiling fan running in reverse help heat my home?